nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 *A branch in Git is the way that independent development efforts are kept separate from each other within a repo.*

 You're now ready to begin working on the project.
-But before you start patching code, adding tests, developing new features, or improving documentation, you should add a branch.
+But before you start making changes or adding new stuff, you should always add a branch.
 The idea with branches is that you can work on code without ever being obligated to merge your changes into the main code branch.
 Also, getting in to the habit of using branches means you can very easily put aside new work and switch back to an older branch if necessary.

 If you look in the upper-right hand corner of the GitHub for Windows app (to the right of the sync button), there should be a branch icon which will say either